 Florida greeneyes Florida greeneyes (Berlandiera subacaulis) is a perennial herbaceous wildflower endemic to Florida.
 It occurs naturally in sandhills, dry pine flatwoods, and mixed upland forests, as well as along dry roadsides.
 It typically blooms in spring and summer, but may bloom yearround in southern climes.
 Description Florida greeneyes' flowers consist of vibrant yellow ray florets surrounding a head of greenish-yellow tubular disk florets.
 The flowers are held at their base by a cup of soft greenish-yellow bracts.
 Seeds develop in the bracts and mature into a distinctive, platelike seedhead.
 Only ray florets produce seed.

+The plant is a profuse bloomer.

-The plant's dark green basal leaves are ovately shaped with scalloped margins when young; they become more deeply lobed as they mature.
+Gulf fritillary on Florida greeneyes The plant's dark green basal leaves are ovately shaped with scalloped margins when young; they become more deeply lobed as they mature.
 Stems are hairy.
 Florida greeneyes (as well as other Berlandiera species) have been informally referred to as "chocolate flowers" because the open disk florets emit a subtle chocolatey fragrance.
+Butterflies and bees Florida greeneyes attracts a variety of bees and butterflies.
 Planting Plantings can be established by seed or plants.
 Space plants as close as 12 inches apart or mix with grasses and other wildflowers.
-Seeds Seeds are commercially available, or collect your own after ray florets drop and seeds are dry.